 As players level up, they can spend attribute points in Strength, Dexterity, Intelligence, Focus and Constitution.
 These improve their weapon damage, ability cooldowns, mana regeneration and health pool.
 Attributes have a soft cap at 60 points, after which additional points have diminishing returns.

 For example you could focus on heavy armor and shield and take the role of a frontline fighter.
 Or you can use leather and bow and stay behind your better-armored companions while you engage enemies from range.
-Magical healing gauntlets let you take on more of a support role, and we imagine all these roles can be mixed and matched using the free skill system.
+Magical life staves let you take on more of a support role, and all these roles can be mixed and matched using the free skill system.
 A plate armor wielding battlemage is possible in New World.
 The system allows you to specialize as you see fit using Weapon Masteries or even completely ignore combat skills and become a Master Craftsman or Trader.
-It's possible to respec (at least early on), allowing players to experiment with different combinations before choosing their path.
+It's possible to respec for free early, and later by paying a fee.
+This allows players to experiment with different combinations before choosing their path, or change their build completely later in the game.
 The skill system is also said to allow for "endless progression".

 It's currently not possible to have more than one character per server.
 This is partly because of the faction system and partly because the class-less system reduces the need for alts (alternate characters), unlike in a class-based MMO.

 PvP is a major part of New World, although it has seen drastic changes since the first version of the game.
 While there is a possibility to engage in PvP with other players and even fight massive battles over territory control, it is also possible to completely opt-out of PvP.